emilbesic/Game_of_life_simple/README.md

 # Game_of_life_simple
 Based on the Conway's game of life:  https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

-This implementation asks the user to create NxM grid.\n Then the user is asked, which cells are filled with zeroes and which with ones.\n After that the game begins.\n
+This implementation asks the user to create NxM grid. <br />
+Then the user is asked, which cells are filled with zeroes and which with ones. <br />
+After that the game begins. <br />